US has evacuated American diplomatic personnel from Sudan

 In a separate statement, US Secretary of State Antony Blinken said that all US personnel and their families had been evacuated and that operations at the US Embassy in Khartoum have been "temporarily suspended."

-The mission was led by US Africa Command and conducted in close coordination with the State Department, said Lloyd Austin, the US Secretary of Defense.
+A group of just over 100 special operations forces were involved in the extraction.
+The operation was led by US Africa Command and conducted in close coordination with the State Department, said Lloyd Austin, the US Secretary of Defense.

 The decision to evacuate the American personnel comes after a week of heavy fighting between rival military factions -- the Sudanese Armed Forces, or SAF, and the Rapid Support Forces, or RSF -- which has left hundreds dead and thousands wounded.